godotengine/godot-docs/tutorials/3d/portals/first_steps_with_rooms_and_portals.rst

 Room Conversion
 ^^^^^^^^^^^^^^^

-This conversion must take place every time you want to activate the system, it does not store the *room graph* in your project (for flexibility and to save memory).
+This conversion must take place every time you want to activate the system.
+It does not store the *room graph* in your project (for flexibility and to save memory).
 You can either trigger it by pressing the **Convert Rooms** button in the editor toolbar (which also has a keyboard shortcut), or you can call the ``rooms_convert()`` method in the RoomManager.
 This latter method will be what you use in-game.
-Note that for safety, best practice is to call ``rooms_clear()`` before unloading / changing levels.
+Note that for safety, best practice is to call ``rooms_clear()`` before unloading or changing levels.

 .. image:: img/convert_rooms_button.png